 Another style of cooking from Japan with you all is the Hokkaido cuisine.
 The style is synonymous with the northernmost part of Japan and relies heavily on the abundance of seafood in the region.

 The influences of Hokkaido come from many factors.
 First and foremost, the area is home to a group of indigenous people called Ainu.
 The Ainu people take advantage of the land to harvest ingredients like Siberian onions, butterbur, and salmon.

 Not just the Ainu people but Mongolia also has a big part in forming Hokkaido cuisine.
 One of the most popular local specialties in the province is the Genghis Khan BBQ.
 This dish consists of lamb, which is somewhat unusual in the overall Japanese cuisine.

 Another unique aspect of Hokkaido cuisine is its drinking culture.
-The region’s capital is Sapporo, the name of a famous beer brand worldwide.
+This region is home to many famous Japanese beverages.
+Its capital is Sapporo, the name of a famous beer brand worldwide.
 The history of alcoholic drinks in the area is long, with the first 40 breweries established in 1876.